[4 MIN READ]

 - Get your flu vaccine.
 And encourage those around you to do the same.

 - Sleep.
 Adults need at least 8 hours of sleep every night.

-- Eat healthy.
+- Eat healthily.
 Eat more fruits and vegetables.
-Eat less sugar, salt and processed foods.
+Eat less sugar, salt, and processed foods.

 - Wash your hands.
 Turns out, there is a right (and wrong way) to wash your hands.
 Get the steps from the CDC on how to do it properly.

 - Cover your cough and sneeze.
 Did you know that germs from a cough and sneeze can travel 6-8 feet?
 Stop the spread of germs by coughing and sneezing into your elbow or a tissue.

 - Avoid people who are sick.
 Keep your distance if someone close to you is showing symptoms.
 Chances are that the steps you take to socially distance during COVID-19 can also help avoid other illnesses.